LuisAbaunzaR/myReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is my final project for Udacity's React Fundamentals course.
+My Reads Project is a web app to have a good tracking the books readed, books that you want to read, and book that you currently read

+This App works with and API, this API provide a big books data colection to link with your profile

 ## TL;DR